Schoolhouse Rock Live Too!

 Full Synopsis

 Just then, a customer appears!
-His name is Lucky, and he's not really a customer - he's looking for work.
-Then Tom, a genuine customer, arrives.
-He is a third grade teacher.
-While getting ready for his first day of school this morning, he turned on Schoolhouse Rock and suddenly all of the characters jumped out of the T.V. and started singing his favorite Schoolhouse Rock songs ("Rockin' Medley").
+His name is Lucky, and he's not really a customer – he's looking for work.
+Tom, a genuine customer, then arrives.
+He is a third grade teacher and while getting ready for his first day of school this morning, he turned on "Schoolhouse Rock," and all of the characters suddenly jumped out of the TV and started singing his favorite songs from the show ("Rockin' Medley").
 Nina interrupts his story: if they don't come up with a plan to save the diner before her sister comes home from a business trip in six hours, the diner will have to be shut down.
-Tom, thinking of his inspirational morning, wonders if a few songs might help cheer Nina up.
-Nina, however, is stuck on the thought of the six hours she has left ("I Got Six").
+Tom, thinking of his inspirational morning, wonders if a few songs might help cheer up Nina.
+She, however, is stuck on the thought of the six hours that she has left ("I Got Six").

 Rebecca suggests another theme: a patriotic diner.
-They review the major dates and events leading to America's independence, which would be part of that theme ("Fireworks").
-Julie admits it's a good idea, but says it is a little overdone.
-Nina, in a panic, reminds the group that her sister will be there at nine o'clock and they still haven't come up with anything ("Naughty Number Nine").
-Lucky tells Nina not to worry as he brings good luck ("Lucky Seven Sampson").
+They review the major dates and events leading to America's independence, which would be a part of that theme ("Fireworks").
+Julie admits that it's a good idea, but says that it's a little overdone.
+Nina, in a panic, reminds the group that her sister will be there at nine o'clock, and they still haven't come up with anything ("Naughty Number Nine").
+Lucky tells Nina not to worry, as he brings good luck ("Lucky Seven Sampson").
 When he tries to leave, Nina convinces him to stay.
-He admits that he is having a good time and asks if they can guess his favorite Schoolhouse Rock song ("I'm Just A Bill").
+He admits that he is having a good time and asks if they can guess his favorite "Schoolhouse Rock" song ("I'm Just a Bill").
 Tom assures Nina that with everyone helping, finding a solution will be simple ("Elementary, My Dear").

-Rebecca has another idea, and runs up to her apartment.
-Nina admits that Lucky is good with numbers and tells him that if the diner ever turns around, she could use his help on the books.
+Rebecca has another idea and runs up to her apartment.
+Nina admits that Lucky is good with numbers and tells him that if the diner ever turns around, she could use his help with the books.
 Rebecca returns with a ukulele and cowboy boots, since it is her dream to be a country singer.
-She thinks that the diner should be a trendy coffee shop with live entertainment, however, she needs a guitar and she doesn't have the money to buy one.
+She thinks that the diner should be a trendy coffee shop with live entertainment, but she needs a guitar and doesn't have the money to buy one.
 Lucky tells her how she can make interest on her money by putting it in the bank, or how she can borrow money from the bank ("Dollars and Sense").
 In the end, Rebecca still doesn't have enough to buy a new guitar.
-Julie offers the money that she makes recycling old cans ("Energy Blues").
+Julie offers the money that she makes from recycling old cans ("Energy Blues").

 Cookie wonders who pays for recycling.
-Lucky and Tom explain that he does through taxes ("Taxman Max").
+Lucky and Tom explain that he does, through taxes ("Taxman Max").
 Lucky then explains that the IRS is just a small part of the government, and Julie and the women describe the three branches of government against a circus backdrop ("Three Ring Government").
-After the song, Rebecca enthusiastically suggests that the diner have a circus theme; Nina wonders what goes on inside Rebecca's head, which prompts an exploration of the human body ("Them Not So Dry Bones").
+After the song, Rebecca enthusiastically suggests that the diner should have a circus theme; Nina wonders what goes on inside of Rebecca's head, which prompts an exploration of the human body ("Them Not So Dry Bones").
 A fly buzzes past Nina.
 She tells the group that flies really get on her nerves, which cues a discussion of the nervous system ("Telegraph Lines").

 Cookie tells Nina that it's time to pick up Cleo.
-Nina looks around at her friends and at the diner...she suddenly has a new idea!
-She draws the group's attention to all of the colorful 'stuff' they've brought in while singing their favorite Schoolhouse Rock songs.
-They will have a Schoolhouse Rock restaurant and name it The Conjunction Junction Diner, because it's where they all come together.
-The group approves unanimously! ("Conjunction Junction/Finale").
+Nina looks around at her friends and at the diner... which suddenly gives her a new idea!
+She draws the group's attention to all of the colorful "stuff" that they've brought in while singing their favorite "Schoolhouse Rock" songs.
+They will have a "Schoolhouse Rock" restaurant and name it The Conjunction Junction Diner, because it's where they all come together.
+The group approves unanimously! ("Conjunction Junction / Finale").

 Casting